 Logistics at work.
 Young men moving goods in warehouse and transportation services (Logistics, 2020–2025)

-This project examines young men working in logistics and investigates three interrelated questions:
+This project examines work in the logistics sector and investigates three interrelated questions:

 - How does automatization and technological control change work practices and the meaning of work?